2026 Piedmont Wine and Truffle Holiday Adventure

 Additional Notes:

-If you choose to stay in Milan before the tour, please make sure your train/car transfer is at the MXP airport by our arranged time.
-If you choose to stay in Turin before or after the tour, a train from Turin Porta Susa train station takes an hour to/from Alba.
+If you choose to stay in Milan before the tour, please make sure your train/car transfer is in Turin (exact location TBD) by our arranged time.
+If you choose to stay in Turin before or after the tour, you have the option of a train from Turin Porta Susa train station to/from Alba.

 Hotel